 Some pain management specialists focus on medicinal management of the patient, while others focus on interventional management, (especially in the area of chronic back pain), using procedures such as epidural steroid injections, facet joint injections, and other procedures to provide relief for the patient.
 In cases where epidural steroid injections are recommended, relief can be relatively instantaneous, or over a week or so depending on the patient's pathology.
 If no relief is found, the pain management specialist re-evaluates and may re-inject if needed.
 The main purpose of chronic pain management is to provide relief at a much lower cost and much less invasiveness than surgery.

 Providers trained in pain management come from all fields of medicine.
-Most often, pain fellowship trained practitioners are anesthetists or anesthesiologists, neurologists, physiatrists or psychiatrists.
-Pain management at Box Butte General Hospital has three anesthetist pain management specialists who treat both acute and chronic pain:
+Most often, pain fellowship trained practitioners are anesthetists or anesthesiologists, neurologists, physiatrists, or psychiatrists.
+Pain management at Box Butte General Hospital includes specialists who treat both acute and chronic pain:

 Appointments can be made through referrals from your primary care provider.